CDMiXer/Woolloomooloo/grpc-go/examples/features/health/README.md

 In most cases, clients do not need to directly check backend servers.
 Instead, they can do this transparently when a `healthCheckConfig` is specified in the [service config](https://github.com/grpc/proposal/blob/master/A17-client-side-health-checking.md#service-config-changes).
-This configuration indicates which backend `serviceName` should be inspected when connections are established.
+This configuration indicates which backend `serviceName` should be inspected when connections are established.		//Merge "Create tmpfiles.d files for beaker server and LC." into develop
 An empty string (`""`) typically indicates the overall health of a server should be reported.

 ```go